-Caramel and Vanilla are good middle of the road flavours that aren’t going to seem to foreign even if you add it to another drink, but ask your barista and they’ll keep you right.
+Caramel and Vanilla are good middle-of-the-road flavors that aren’t going to seem too foreign even if you add it to another drink but ask your barista and they’ll keep you right.

 Sweetest Hot Coffee At Starbucks

-That’s the old faithful, the caramel macchiato, with 44g of sugar in it because it has the vanilla syrup in it and it’s got the caramel sauce drizzled on top.
+The caramel macchiato is the sweetest hot drink at starbucks, it has 44g of sugar in it because it has the vanilla syrup in it and it’s got the caramel sauce drizzled on top.

 If you wanted to be more conservative with your sugar in a hot coffee ask for your regular coffee with vanilla or caramel, that way you can get the nice sweetness of the sugar syrup added without it being excessive.
 But you probably want it as sweet as it comes, right?